 - All passwords should be at least 12 characters long and include capital and lowercase letters, numbers and symbols. - Create passwords based on a phrase that uses a combination of letters and numbers.
-For example, "My first dog's name was Max" plus a random number and a symbol create the password "MfdnwM@x239!" - If you have trouble creating a unique, hard-to-guess password for each of your online accounts, consider using a reputable password manager.
+For example, "My first dog's name was Max" plus a random number and a symbol create the password "MfdnwM@x239!" - Consider using a reputable password manager.
 Typically, a password manager requires you to remember a "master password," then can develop long, unique passwords for your online accounts.
 Some password managers use facial recognition and store passwords across devices.